Prevalidated ridge regression is a highly-efficient drop-in replacement for logistic regression for high-dimensional data: Experiments

 \subsection{Time Series Data}

 We evaluate {\pv} and {\lr} on 106 datasets from the UCR archive \citep{dau_etal_2019}.
-In particular, we use the subset of 106 of the 112 datasets used in \citet{middlehurst_etal_2021} where there are at least 5 training examples per class.
 For each dataset, we transform the time series using the popular {\minirocket} transform \citep{dempster_etal_2021}.
 The transformed datasets are almost all `large $p$, small $n$', with approximately $10{,}000$ features (from the {\minirocket} transform), and between $17$ and $8{,}926$ training examples.
-Following standard practice, we evaluate {\pv} and {\lr} on 30 resamples of each dataset, using the same resamples as in \citet{middlehurst_etal_2023}.